Haufe-Lexware/Scss-Styleguide/README.md

 .m-button {}
 .m-button--primary {}
 .m-button--secondary {}

-// States
-@import "../_states/_s-buttons";
 ```

 #### The module has three different sections
 * At first we have a area for Config.
 There I define specific colors or other stuff for configuration like colors.
 * Now the main part of the file, Base.
 Writing all the styles here for all types of the module
-* The footer called States.
+* ~~The footer called States.
 Here I import the states for the current module.
-Not more.
+Not more.~~

 <a name="importing-files">Importing files</a>